 Attorney General Merrick B. Garland Honors Nation’s Law Enforcement During National Police Week

-In honor of National Police Week, Attorney General Merrick B. Garland recognizes the service and sacrifice of federal, state, local, territorial, and Tribal law enforcement.
-This year, the week is observed Wednesday, May 11 through Tuesday, May 17, 2022.
+In honor of National Police Week, Attorney General Merrick B. Garland recognizes the service and sacrifice of federal, state, local, and Tribal law enforcement.
+This year, the week is observed Sunday, May 9 through Saturday, May 15, 2021.

 “This week is a time to honor our law enforcement officers who have made the ultimate sacrifice in service to our nation,” said Attorney General Garland.
 “I am constantly inspired by the extraordinary courage and dedication with which members of law enforcement act each day, putting their lives on the line to make our communities safer.
 To members of law enforcement and your families: we know that not a single day, nor a single week, is enough to recognize your service and sacrifice.
 On behalf of the entire Department of Justice, you have our unwavering support and eternal gratitude.”

 In 1962, President Kennedy issued the first proclamation for Peace Officers Memorial Day and National Police Week to remember and honor law enforcement officers for their service and sacrifices.
 Peace Officers Memorial Day, which every year falls on May 15, specifically honors law enforcement officers killed or disabled in the line of duty.

 Each year, during National Police Week, our nation celebrates the contributions of law enforcement from around the country, recognizing their hard work, dedication, loyalty, and commitment to keeping our communities safe.
 This year, the COVID-19 pandemic has highlighted law enforcement officers’ courage and unwavering devotion to the communities that they have sworn to serve.